 Learn about the life and teachings of Kanazawa’s most famed philosopher

 Known around the world, Daisetz Suzuki – also known as D.T.
 Suzuki – is one of Japan’s most famous Buddhist philosophers.
-His essays and teaching were incredibly influential in spreading Buddhist philosophy to the West and in 1963 he was awarded the Nobel Peace Prize.
+His essays and teaching were incredibly influential in spreading Buddhist philosophy to the West.

 Born in Kanazawa, the philosopher is commemorated in city through the D.T.
 Suzuki Museum.
 The museum is located in the area of the city where D.T.
 Suzuki was born and comprises three wings – the Entrance Wing, the Exhibition Space Wing and the Contemplation Space Wing – as well as three gardens – the Vestibule Garden, the Water Mirror Garden and the Roji Garden.